KHORNE

 One great thing about plastic models is they are so easy to convert.
 In homage to Kharn, I gave several of my Berzerkers bare arms.
 I used arms (and weapons, like this axe!) from the new plastic Orks.
 I shaved down the upper arm so a shoulderpad would fit over it, but otherwise the arm is totally stock.
 This model shows off my Khorne color scheme well- dirty brass, dark shaded red, and a nice bone colored face too.

-My favorite Raptor model is the one with the flamer, but since I already converted him to carry a Melta Gun, I equipped this Berzerker model with the lovely flamer instead.
+My favorite Raptor model was the one with the flamer, but since I already converted him to carry a Melta Gun, I equipped this Berzerker model with the lovely flamer instead.
 Getting the hands to line up with the rest of the model was not easy- lots of x-acto knife work and superglue made this conversion possible.
 I added a khornate dangly bit to the grip for good measure.

 I've also added cultists to bulk out my Khorne forces.
-The new Warhammer Chaos Marauders plastic regiment box set is AMAZING, loaded with choice bits and well proportioned figures.
+The Warhammer Chaos Marauders plastic regiment box set is AMAZING, loaded with choice bits and well proportioned figures.
 This model is entirely from that set, with the exception of his bolt pistol, and left arm (from a plastic Goliath ganger).

+I built this Warsmith with Khorne in mind.
+This model is a mix of plastic and metal parts.
 I used one of the heads from the Berserker plastic models- the one with the rediculous fangs.
 I found that by painting the lower half of the head like a mask, the fangs were actually kind of cool and make the model look more mechanized and sinister at the same time!
+The buzzsaw arm on the bottom of the backpack is from one of the old Epic scale Khorne Daemon Engines (the Brass Scorpion).
+The main areas of the model were painted dark red and then drybrushed red.
+For most of the metal areas, I mixed up a dark brass (brass with dark brown added), and then drybrushed over that with Steel.

 Back to Chaos Minis Page